Xelentra1/serpent_tracer/README.md

 **Custom pin tracer tool for Challenge 9 from Flare-On 11**

-This tool is specifically designed to trace instructions for Challenge 9 from the Flare-On 11 challenge series.
+This tool is specifically designed to trace instructions for Challenge 9 from the Flare-On 11.
 It stops tracing on the `hlt` instruction and resumes tracing on `call rax` when it jumps into shellcode.
 Also, it patches registers to `0` upon encountering a `test reg, reg` instruction within the shellcode to pass all flag checks, enabling the full execution of the shellcode.

 ## Features